Snow Removal from Streets

 The City works to remove snow and ice from City roads as quickly and safely as possible.
 Public Works crews often work around the clock when snowfall is heavy and continuous.
 Primary streets are generally plowed first.
 Sign up for City notices and emergency alerts on our City Communications page.

 To make the process easier for all, we ask that residents park in driveways if possible.
-Also, to avoid the frustration of shoveling driveway aprons more than once, we suggest that residents wait until City streets have been completely plowed before shoveling.
+To avoid the frustration of shoveling driveway aprons more than once, we suggest residents wait until City streets have been completely plowed before shoveling their driveways.

 Snow Removal from Sidewalks

 Property owners or tenants are responsible for the removal of snow and ice from the sidewalks adjacent to their properties within 24 hours after the cessation of a snow or ice storm.

 Want to lend a helping hand?
 The City of Hyattsville offers free snow shovels to residents who'd like to help shovel their neighbors sidewalks.
 Contact firstname.lastname@example.org to learn more.

 Snow emergencies are declared by the State of Maryland.
 Snow emergency routes in the City of Hyattsville are: